jerrylee354/Xwork-AI/README.md

 ## **New function🎉️**

-The latest version: beta 0.30
+The latest version: beta 0.33

-* Chat records
+* Weather integration

-* Unlimited chat records

 * bug repair